Aminemazari/Aminemazari/README.md

 - 👋 Hi, I’m @Aminemazari
 - 👀 I’m interested in Web Dev
-- 🌱 I’m currently learning React
+- 🌱 I’m currently work in multiple projects using react js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for inter as front-end dev
-- 📫 How to reach me ...
+- 📫 email me : a.mazariabdessameud@gmail.com

 <!---
 Aminemazari/Aminemazari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.